-Encode Collations
+Encode Collation

 Prior Reading

 This documentation assumes that you are familiar with the basics of collation and that you have made a witness list.
-See Introduction to Collations and Encode Witness List if you have not yet completed these steps.
+See Introduction to Collation and Encode Witness List if you have not yet completed these steps.

 Create a Single Apparatus Entry